SteffenKn/WS2801-PI-web-server/README.md

   - 403
     - User in not registered
       - Type: string
-    - User is not permitted to use the api
+    - User is not allowed to use the api
       - Type: string

 ### Get: /led-strip